helrond/clbsj.org/_event_series/black-august.md

       Conscience Support Network.
 Amy is the Executive Director of CLBSJ.
 See full bio at <https://clbsj.org/about/leadership/amy-dalton/>
 ---
 In 2021, CLBSJ began participating in the "Black August" tradition.
 For five Tuesday evenings in August, we took a deep dive into the connections between our religious traditions and black-led movements for racial justice and social transformation.
 The theme of this innaugural series was was "Why Black Religion Matters" and it was co-sponsored by the Community of Living Traditions.

 In 2022, we again convened weekly during August, this time with a focus in on the connections between our scriptural traditions and the movement to end mass incarceration.

-See below for the archives.
+Archives for both years can be viewed below.
+Stay tuned for plans for 2023!!

 [Image by Rahim Gray; used with permission]({{site.baseurl}}/img/RahimGray-Revolutionary.png)